 I have 2 of these briefly-issued CS95 era UBACS in classic temperate DPM, one acquired roughly 13 years ago, long before I started the blog and this page and which I’ll be posting another day (has some slight variances) and then this example which I acquired far more recently, only a couple of years ago in fact.

-Since body armour was not worn so much by personnel conducting training in the UK there was never the same impetus to issue the UBACS in woodland DPM at the time.
-I’m not sure when these were first made exactly but I’ve included a picture which shows some troops wearing this exact version, presumably during the 07-08 PECOC trials, since their experimental type of web gear is in the transitional DPM pattern that saw a lot of use during said trials.
-Said pattern was strongly considered to replace both standard and desert DPM entirely, though luckily the camo that would become MTP won out in the end.
+Since body armour was not worn as much by personnel conducting training in the UK at the time there was never the same impetus to issue the UBACS in woodland DPM as there was for the Desert version.
+I’m not sure when these were first made exactly but I’ve included a picture which shows some troops wearing this exact version.
+Presumably during the 07-08 PECOC trials since their experimental type of web gear is in the transitional DPM pattern that saw a lot of use during said trials.
+That transitional pattern was strongly considered to replace both standard and desert DPM entirely, though luckily the camo that would become MTP won out in the end.